krrpatel/HerdHub/Readme.md

 ### 📱 **Works Everywhere**

-- Use on your phone, tablet, or computer
+- Use on your phone, tablet.
 - Works even with slow internet connections
 - All your data syncs automatically
 - Access your farm information anytime, anywhere